mbict/http_mock_server/README.md

 This is the raw body of the posted content of a POST, PUT or PATCH request.
 The contents will be matched against the regex pattern.

+#### > jwt_claims
+If a JWT token is provided in the authorization Bearer token, it will try to match based on the names of the claims..
+All checks are done with regex pattern matching.

 ### Response

 #### > code